-THE INTERNATIONAL SOCIETY OF EVOLUTION, MEDICINE, AND PUBLIC HEALTH
+THE INTERNATIONAL SOCIETY OF EVOLUTION, MEDICINE, AND PUBLIC HEALTH (ISEMPH)

 The mission of the International Society for Evolution, Medicine, and Public Health (ISEMPH) is to foster communication among those who share an interest in using the principles of evolutionary biology to improve individual and community health, and studies of health and disease to advance evolutionary biology.